For Organizations

 Worker trust has to come first.

-Any professional version should be opt-in, limited to heat-safety communication, and clear about what information is collected and who can view it.
+Responsible organization use is opt-in, limited to heat-safety communication, and clear about what information is collected, why it is needed, and who can view it.

 Careful boundaries for organization use

-HeatSafe should support clear communication and reasonable safety follow-up, not constant location tracking or medical conclusions about workers.
+HeatSafe is meant to support clear communication and reasonable safety follow-up, not constant location tracking or medical conclusions about workers.

-Organizations would still need their own workplace safety policies, supervisor judgement, emergency procedures, and consent practices.
+Organizations still need their own workplace safety policies, supervisor judgment, emergency procedures, and consent practices.

 If someone may be in immediate danger, seek urgent help and call 911.